Enrique-Giottonini/Enrique-Giottonini.github.io/content/post/spark-week-2-breakable-toy-1/index.md

 We could in theory create unique identifiers for each key, but the corresponding array will grow too large.
 To avoid memory issues in practice, we limit the size of the array to m slots/buckets/bins using a modulo operation.
 The goal is to distribute the n key mappings uniformly so that each slot has approximately n/m items.

 When two or more distincts keys are mapped to the same integer its called a collision.
-I learned about two ways to deal with them: chaining and open addressing. **Chaining** involves using an array of size m that points to the head of a linked list.
+I learned about two ways to deal with them: chaining and open addressing. **(1) Chaining** involves using an array of size m that points to the head of a linked list.
 Each time an element is added, it's put in the head of the hash(key) linked list.
-Searching an element involves searching the linked list of that key, which ideally should be amortized O(1) or n/m as m approaches n. **Open addressing**, on the other hand, keeps the hash table as an array of elements.
+Searching an element involves searching the linked list of that key, which ideally should be amortized O(1) or n/m as m approaches n. **(2) Open addressing**, on the other hand, keeps the hash table as an array of elements.
 If there are collisions, we traverse the array to find an empty slot.

 Chaining is more simple since its a combination of an array and growing linked list, but requires more memory overhead.
 In the other hand, open addressing makes the deletion of an element harder, as it might break a chain of insertions for keys that collides.